Loranet-Technologies/bivicom-config-bot/releases/README.txt

 - Sends notifications when complete

 📖 DOCUMENTATION:
-- README_GUI.md: GUI application guide
+- COMPLETE_DOCUMENTATION.md: Comprehensive guide with all information
-- DEPLOYMENT_GUIDE.md: Technical deployment details
 - Platform-specific README files for installation help

 🆘 SUPPORT: